Teen Mom UK: Megan Salmon Ferrari

 Megan had her son Mckenzie with her first boyfriend, Dylan Siggers, when she was 17 years old.
 They lived in a caravan on Dylan's Mum and Dad's drive.

 In mid-2016, a few weeks after Mckenzie was born, Dylan proposed to Megan, however the engagement was short-lived, with Megan discovering that Dylan had been unfaithful.
 The couple later reconciled, with Dylan proposing to Megan once again while they were on holiday together in Spain.

 Megan announced that she & Dylan were expecting their second child in November 2016, their daughter, Dulcie Mae, was born in March 2017.

-Megan took a break from series 4, to focus on herself, children and other projects.
-Megan returned to Teen Mom UK for series 5 until her second departure choosing not to return for the eighth series.

-Megan announced in October 2022 that she is expecting her third baby.
-She is due to welcome her baby girl with Terence (Tel) Swaby in early 2023.

-Dylan Siggers

-In 2019, Dylan welcomed baby boy Carter with previous girlfriend Reeanne Nagle.
-The couple shocked fans when they revealed in 2020 the birth of daughter Francesca, less than a year after the birth of Carter.

-In January 2023, Dylan revealed his current girlfriend Shannon is pregnant with their first child together, a baby girl.
-Dylan is now father to 5 children - Mckenzie, Dulcie, Carter, Francesca and the baby girl he has on the way with Shannon.